 There is a new test that exists that can tell you if your SIBO is caused by food poisoning.
 This condition is also called post-infectious IBS.
 The main reason to identify if your SIBO was caused by food poisening in your past (even years ago) is so that you can angle your prevention plan towards restoring your MMC.

-Restoring your Migrating Motor Complex (MMC)
+Restore your Migrating Motor Complex (MMC)

 Take a prokinetic immediately after finishing antimicrobial treatment.
 Prokinetic technically means “promote movement” but in terms of functional GI disorders like SIBO, we use the term prokinetic to include agents that regulate the nerves of your small intestine.
 Thus, prokinetic really means “neuroregulator.”